Bercahaus is the first (5 levels) multi-family timber house built in berlin.

 c-b-a provided architectural service, phase 1 to 5, interacting with structural and mechanical engineers to define the technical components of the project.

-c-b-a is an acronym that stands for context of bare architecture, which means that the practice aims to find the bare life of architectural form, namely a form stripped of the prevailing rhetoric of the day.
+c-b-a is an acronym for context of bare architecture, as the practice aims to find the bare life of architectural form, namely a form stripped of the prevailing rhetoric of the day.
 Since 2013 c-b-a has been increasingly involved in a number of activities engaging with the city of Berlin both at a macro and micro scale.
 These include the design a number of contemporary housing complexes in Berlin (in partnership with the leading Italian company in the construction of wood technology) that may acknowledge the new social and living conditions (like the increasing atomization of the traditional family structure) or the a new model of living/working units that may provide a provisional solution to the on/going refugee emergency.